chew-z/TrackMeNot/README.md

 I am optimizing mostly for (or against) Google Search ignoring other search engines.
 At least at the moment.

-This extension is a bit schizophrenic cause using XRegExp I am able to proces queries and results also in other scipts then ISO like Chinese or Japanese but at the same time I am using NLP and some other logic that works only for English.
+This extension is a bit schizophrenic cause using XRegExp I am able to process queries and results also in other scipts then ISO like Chinese or Japanese but at the same time I am using NLP and some other logic that works only for English.
 Well, it has to stay that way I guess.